EthanDog/helloworld/README.md

 Adding in files as an example.

-ok if this works imgoing to be so hppy and then i will work on it more.
+ok if this works im going to be so happy and then i will work on it more.